 The Board is responsible for the overall governance of the Bank.
-Good corporate governance underpins the integrity of the business.
-The key objectives of the Board are to build and maintain a business that is profitable, sustainable, well-capitalised and which has sufficient liquidity to meet its obligations, and one which operates within an established framework of internal control and is compliant with regulatory requirements.
+The key objectives of the Board are to build and maintain a business that is profitable, sustainable and well-capitalised and that has sufficient liquidity to meet its obligations, operates within an established framework of internal control and is compliant with regulatory requirements.